programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 metadata = files.upload()
 ```

-Then convert the uploaded `.csv` file to a second DataFrame, dropping any empty columns and display the first five rows to check that the data is as expected.
+Then convert the uploaded `.csv` file to a second DataFrame, dropping any empty columns.

+Display the first five rows to check that the data is as expected.
 Four rows should be present: the paper IDs, their titles, their discipline, and their type.

 Display the first five rows of the DataFrame you created on either platform to check that the metadata is as expected.
 Four columns should be present: the paper IDs, their titles, their discipline, and their type.